Bamboo’s recipe for social empowerment

 Ly, a 17-year-old girl who received training as a hairdresser through the project, says: “I can support my family now and I can spend my time volunteering to help other young people.
 In the children’s events, I practiced performance with street children and sang a song in front of an audience of hundreds of people.
 I felt proud of myself and gained more self-confidence.”

-The project has ended.
+The project has ended in June 2021.

 PROJECT PARTNER